How to Delete Unused Images on Your WordPress Site

-Media files are often a necessary addition to any website.
+Media files are often necessary additions to any website.
 However, it’s easy for your WordPress Media Library to become full of unused files, which can slow down your website and make media management difficult.

 In this post, we’ll discuss various ways to clean up your WordPress Media Library.
 We’ll then introduce three image cleanup plugins that can make the process easier.
 Let’s get started!